 As of today we are reselling 13 different carrier deals, including Vodafone, Play, JT, and Telefonica.

 Think about a company who manages a fleet of vehicles.
-He needs to track where its devices are to manage its operations.
+They need to track where their devices are to manage their operations.
 It used to be that the company would need to contact a carrier and work through a lengthy sales process.
-More so, continue negotiating rates as the fleet scales.
+After that, they would have to continuously negotiate rates as the fleet scales.

 Now think about the same fleet manager who wants to scale to neighboring countries.
 The company would need to repeat this process with yet another carrier in every country.